Parki0/correct-questions/README.md

 ## Avoid XY problem.

 You want to hammer a nail, but you don't know how to(X),
-so you grab a microscope and try do it with it.
+you grab a microscope and try do it with it.
 After 2 nails the microscope cracks a little and you can't hammer nails with it anymore(Y).